Uttarakhand glacier burst: 36 dead, rescue operations continue for 6th day at Tapovan tunnel

 The rescue operations continued at Tapovan tunnel in Chamoli district on the sixth day following the flash floods, informed the State Government on Friday.

-Drilling through the debris has become more difficult with the silt inside the tunnel drying up and getting harder.
+In an apparent change in strategy, the rescuers are now also focusing on drilling through the hardened debris in the choked tunnel in Chamoli district, rather than just shifting mounds of silt and sludge heaped there by the sudden flood.
+The aim for now is to set up a life-saving system, possibly to pump oxygen into the blocked tunnel.

-More than 600 Army, Indo-Tibetan Border Police (ITBP), National Disaster Response Force (NDRF), State Disaster Response Force (SDRF), and Sashastra Seema Bal (SSB) personnel are engaged in the search-and-rescue operations.
+The Indo-Tibetan Border Police (ITBP), the National Disaster Response Force (NDRF), the State Disaster Response Force (SDRF) and the Army are part of the multi-agency rescue effort, which continues even as hopes of finding the trapped workers alive recede with each passing hour.

+On Thursday afternoon, there was another scare when the water of the Dhauliganga a tributary of the Alaknanda began rising again.

+Rescue workers at the Tapovan site scrambled to safety, pulling their heavy machinery to higher ground.
+A press briefing ended midway and the operation halted.
+It resumed after 45 minutes with cautious officials saying they will send in only small teams to the rescue site for now.
+Barricades were now put up to prevent people from coming too close to the tunnel, which runs parallel to the river.